JanHerca/urantiapedia/output/wikijs/en/article/Rebecca_Kantor/To_be_Wise_as_Serpents_Harmless_as_Doves.md

 Jesus chose six men to be a part of his team.
 They, in turn, chose six additional teammates.
 Later, he expanded his teaching and ministering group to include seventy more evangelists and ten women, an act that was scandalous in his culture.
 In other words, Jesus, like his Father in heaven, was a _delegator_.
 He delegated every conceivable aspect of group management to his twelve apostles.
 And although they initially lacked training in Jesus' particular methods of teaching and preaching, they were collectively well versed in the knowledge of the day.
 The midwayers tell us:

 > Do not make the mistake of regarding the apostles as being altogether ignorant and unlearned.
 All of them, except the Alpheus twins, were graduates of the synagogue schools, having been thoroughly trained in the Hebrew Scriptures and in much of the current knowledge of the day.
-Seven were graduates of the Capernaum synagogue schools, and there were no better Jewish schools in all Galilee. ([UB 139:0.3](/en/The_Urantia_Book/139#p0_3))
+Seven were graduates of the Capernaum synagogue schools, and there were no better Jewish schools in all Galilee. (<a id="a209_395"></a>[UB 139:0.3](/en/The_Urantia_Book/139#p0_3))

 Let's look a little closer at the roles delegated to the apostles, keeping in mind the nine tasks of ministry I described earlier: